Start planning your trip

 In 2023, we celebrate 100 years since Hachiko's birth!
 Various events are planned for November in Shibuya and Akita, Hachiko's hometown.

-There's one more Hachiko waiting for you in Shibuya, though!
+There is another Hachiko waiting for you in Shibuya, though!
 Take a look at the article below for details.

 2. Shibuya Scramble Crossing - Get the Perfect Photo!

 Shibuya Scramble Crossing is the busiest pedestrian intersection in the world; it's said that at its busiest there are over 3,000 people crossing here at once.
-As such, there are many people that come here to photograph the hustle and bustle of the city.
+As such, there are many people who come here to photograph the hustle and bustle of the city.

 If you'd like to get a better view of the scramble crossing, then you'll need to look up.
 For more about the best places to view the intersection from, read the article below.

-Shibuya Sky: Panoramic Views of Tokyo and Shibuya Crossing
+3. SHIBUYA SKY: Panoramic Views of Tokyo

 Photo by Pixta